Abstract

 K

-Long-term surgical complications after pancreatoduodenectomy: incidence, outcomes, and risk factors
+, et al. Long-term surgical complications after pancreatoduodenectomy: incidence, outcomes, and risk factors.

 J Gastrointest Surg